fachpruefungsordnung/fachpruefungsordnung/docs/language/ltml/text.md

 ## Line breaks & Whitespace

-Text may be spread over several lines---maintaining indentation if any.
+Text may be spread over several lines---all with the same minimum indentation.
 Such input lines form a single logical line, joined by whitespace.
 Text is terminated by a final newline character.